trenton-qdm/trenton-qdm/README.md

-Trenton Dirks - Software Engineer at QDM INC.
+Trenton Dirks - Software Engineer at QDM Inc.

-Currently working with Python and Javascript creating tools and maintaining software
+Working with Python and Javascript creating tools and maintaining software

 <!---
 comments section